cktlco/crew-chief-autovoicepack/README.md

 ... which would definitely help, but these mitigations have not yet been implemented.

+## Common Question: Some of the voice packs seem to have different audio levels, is this expected?
+Yes, the audio levels of the generated audio files can vary based on the original audio recordings used to create the voice pack, as well as likely due to the processing (especially dynamic range normalization) that was added to all the baseline records used for testing thus far.
+This was done in particular as it made a large difference to the quality of the final TTS output.

+The best solution is to use an audio editing tool to adjust the gain your baseline recordings prior to normalizing them.
+Another easy solution is to modify the volume of the output voice samples up or down using the `gain` parameter in `generate_voice_pack.py :: apply_audio_effects()`.

+Keep in mind that CrewChief has a pretty wide volume range slider within the app itself (and the noise of listening environments varies dramatically), so it may not be worth the effort to find a "perfect" volume, but you will want your generated voice clips to be at a similar volume to the spotter and radio check messages so that it's comfortable for the listener to hear clips mixed together from both.

+## Uncommon Task: Understand the structure of this repo
+Most important files:
+- `generate_voice_pack.py`: generates the audio files for a new voice pack
+- `phrase_inventory.csv`: A comma-separated values (CSV) file that specifies the phrases to be generated for the voice pack.
+Edit/view with a spreadsheet program like Excel or LibreOffice.
+- `output/`: folder where the generated audio files are saved
+- `output/baseline/`: folder where the baseline audio recordings are saved.
+Pre-populated with several examples.

+Other supporting files:
+- `record_elevenlabs_voice.py`: generates high-quality baseline recordings using the Elevenlabs.io API
+- `zip_voice_pack.sh`: utility to zip a voice pack folder into multiple less-than-2GB files
+- `Dockerfile`: The instructions for building the Docker image that will run the crew-chief-autovoicepack code
+- `docker-compose.yml`: A file that specifies how to run multiple containers in parallel to speed up voice pack generation

 ## Uncommon Question: My voice pack works, but I don't hear the radio check at startup?
 CrewChief has a common folder for all radio check audio clips, generally the main `.../sounds/voice/` folder.
 You will see other radio check folders like `radio_check_Jim`, `radio_check_Mike`, etc. in this folder.
 If you do not see a folder with the name of your voicepack (like `radio_check_Luis`), it's possible the `radio_check_Luis` folder was not copied into this main folder from the root voicepack folder.
 This has to be done manually, as noted in the voice pack installation step.

 ## Uncommon Question: Elevenlabs.io audio quality is much better, can I just use that service directly?
 Yes!
-It's easy to change the `generate_voice_pack.py` script to use the ElevenLabs.io API to generate high-quality voice recordings.
+It's easy enough to change the `generate_voice_pack.py` script to use the ElevenLabs.io API to generate high-quality voice recordings.
 This works fine (with minor additional code) and was the initial approach I took, but it is simply too expensive for the average user as it **requires several hundred dollars** worth of API requests to create a full voice pack.

 Note that the alternate approach of "importing" a voice from Elevenlabs.io to serve as a baseline for a locally Text-to-Speech engine is a highly-recommended approach which can be done for free, covered elsewhere on this page.
 This will still create inferior audio files compared to using Elevenlabs directly, but 🤷.

+## Uncommon Task: Change to a different Text-to-Speech model or service
+Replace the `generate_voice_pack.py` function named `generate_speech_coqui_tts()` with a similar function (with a similar signature) which reaches out to the new speech model/service.
+Now, update any references to the `generate_speech_coqui_tts()` function in the script to call your new function instead.

 ## Uncommon Task: Recommended developer workflow
 - Clone repo locally
-- Edit the audio inventory file and/or generate_voice_pack.py as needed
+- Edit the phrase inventory and/or generate_voice_pack.py as needed
 - Rebuild the docker image (see recommended docker commands elsewhere on this page)
 - Run the docker image with the output folder mounted to a local folder
 - From the container's bash prompt, use the up arrow and select a relevant command line to start with